Speedy11CZ/Clankipedia/modding/patches.md

 `USRDIR\built\levels\jungle_ruin\`{.orange-code} <= *here, there's `level_uncached.psarc`{.orange-code} for example*

 ## What can I change into ?
 Technically, almost everything.
 Adding a map is simple and hard, duplicate a map into your patch folder, for example like this: `patch_06\built\levels\my_new_level`{.orange-code}.
 Do not forget that you won't be able to load that level without coding.
-Anyway, you can now modify the level with the **[LombaxToes Editor](./tools/lteditor)**.
+Anyway, you can now modify the level with the **[LombaxToes Editor](../tools/lteditor)**.
+You can also change code, by replacing old `.lc` files with new `.lc` files.